ytyulkinaxway/axway-open-docs/content/en/docs/apim_administration/apimgr_admin/api_mgmt_custom_policies.md

   "description": "Overview of API Manager custom policies.
 How to add custom routing policies, enforce global policies, and add fault handler policies."
 }

-## Overview of custom policies

 API Manager custom policies are optional policies developed in Policy Studio that can be applied to APIs registered in API Manager.
 For example, these include custom policies for inbound security, request or response processing, or routing.
+These custom policies enable policy developers to implement enterprise-specific policies in Policy Studio that can be applied to multiple APIs in API Manager.

-This topic describes the API Manager HTTP request flow, and explains the different custom policies that you can add at different stages in the flow.
-It also gives examples of why you would use these custom policies and explains what happens when they are executed at runtime.
+This page describes the API Manager HTTP request flow, and explains the different custom policies that you can add at different stages in the flow.
+It also provides examples of why you would use custom policies and explains what happens when they are executed at runtime.

-### HTTP request flow
+## HTTP request flow

-When custom policies are configured for front-end APIs in API Manager, the request flow is in the following order:
+When custom policies are configured for front-end APIs in API Manager, the request flows in the following order:

 1. Client request
 2. Default inbound security or optional inbound security policy